NerdyMunchies/MERN-IBMCloud/README.md

 ```
 $ npm i axios classnames jwt-decode react-redux react-router-dom redux redux-thunk
 ```
+Moreover, follow the steps to integrate [Materialize](https://materializecss.com/getting-started.html?source=post_page-----6eac4e38ee82----------------------).
+It will help with the styling of the app (though it is not the focus of this tutorial).

 ## Next Steps
 For the react + redux part of the application, copy the content of the content of app folder from this repository and paste into your project